AhmetSulu/IMDB/README.md

 # Movie List Project

-## Açıklama
+## Description

-Bu proje, kullanıcıların film adı ve IMDb puanı girerek bir film listesi oluşturmasına olanak tanır.
-Kullanıcılar ayrıca filmleri belirli kriterlere göre filtreleyebilir.
+This project allows users to create a list of movies by entering the movie name and IMDb rating.
+Users can also filter the movies based on specific criteria.

-## Özellikler
+## Features

-- Film adı ve IMDb puanı girerek film ekleme
+- Add a movie by entering the movie name and IMDb rating
-- Tüm filmleri listeleme
+- List all movies
-- IMDb puanı 4 ile 9 arasında olan filmleri listeleme
+- List movies with an IMDb rating between 4 and 9
-- İsmi 'A' ile başlayan filmleri listeleme
+- List movies whose names start with the letter 'A'

-## Kullanım
+## Usage

-1. Programı çalıştırın.
+1. Run the program.
-2. "Film Adı" ve "IMDb Puanı" girin.
+2. Enter the "Movie Name" and "IMDb Rating."
-3. Başka bir film eklemek isteyip istemediğinizi belirtin (E/H).
+3. Indicate if you want to add another movie (Y/N).
-4. Film eklemeyi tamamladıktan sonra, tüm filmleri, IMDb puanı 4 ile 9 arasında olan filmleri ve ismi 'A' ile başlayan filmleri listeleyin.
+4. After finishing movie entry, list all movies, movies with an IMDb rating between 4 and 9, and movies whose names start with 'A.'

-## Kurulum
+## Setup

-Bu projeyi çalıştırmak için .NET SDK'ya ihtiyacınız var.
-[Buradan](https://dotnet.microsoft.com/download) .NET SDK'yı indirebilirsiniz.
+To run this project, you will need the .NET SDK.
+You can download it [here](https://dotnet.microsoft.com/download).

-1. Proje dosyasını indirin veya klonlayın.
+1. Download or clone the project files.
-2. Projeyi Visual Studio veya herhangi bir C# IDE'sinde açın.
+2. Open the project in Visual Studio or any C# IDE.
-3. Projeyi derleyin ve çalıştırın.
+3. Build and run the project.